Samri-A/ComplaintAnsweringChatbot/README.md

 # Complaint Answering Chatbot

-This project is a Complaint Answering Chatbot designed to process, analyze, and answer consumer complaints using advanced text processing and vector-based retrieval techniques.
+This project is a Complaint Answering Chatbot that processes, analyzes, and answers consumer complaints using advanced text processing, data augmentation, and vector-based retrieval techniques.
+The system leverages Python scripts for data handling and a Streamlit app for interactive user engagement.

+---

 ## Project Structure